telerik/xaml-docs/controls/radgridview/populating-with-data/configuring-the-databindings.md

 ## Setting the ItemsSource

 As a typical data control the __RadGridView__ displays data by binding to a source and generating visual elements for each item in it.
-The first thing you have to do is to set the __ItemsSource__ property of the __RadGridView__.
+The first thing you have to do is to set the __ItemsSource__ property of __RadGridView__.

 #### __C#__